-Students will be classified as freshmen until they have completed one year of high school, sophomores until they have completed two years of high school having school having four grades.
+Students will be classified as freshmen until they have completed one year of high school, sophomores until they have completed two years of high school, and juniors until they have completed three years of high school based upon high school having four grades.
 In addition, students must attain at least the following numbers of credits before being classified at each grade level: Sophomore - 13 credits; Junior - 26 credits; Senior - 39 credits.